qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

     cals=Calibrations.from_backend(backend)
     print(cals.get_inst_map())

-The two functions below show how to setup an instance of Calibrations.
+The two functions below show how to set up an instance of :class:`.Calibrations`.
 To do this the user defines the template schedules to calibrate.
 These template schedules are fully parameterized, even the channel indices on which the pulses are played.
 Furthermore, the name of the parameter in the channel index must follow the convention laid out in the documentation of the calibration module.
-Note that the parameters in the channel indices are automatically mapped to the channel index when get_schedule is called.
+Note that the parameters in the channel indices are automatically mapped to the channel index when :meth:`.Calibrations.get_schedule` is called.

 .. jupyter-execute::